adina-hc/mini-project-week3/README.md

 # Rock, Paper, Scissors

-This miniproject consists in the game rock, paper, scissors.
+This mini project consists in the game rock, paper, scissors.

 - Upon website load, the user is prompt to enter an option of 'R', 'P' or 'S'.